Young pianist from Longmeadow wins international talent competition, goes to New York

 LONGMEADOW, Mass.
 (WWLP) – A 13-year-old Longmeadow girl is performing in New York this Saturday after being a winner in an international talent competition.

-Brianna Li was a grand prize winner in the Rising Talents Festival International Competition after auditioning back in February in front of Judge Marianne Lauffer.
-The judge noted that in her audition she achieved a perfect tempo, and she moved around the piano board effortlessly while maintaining an energy pulse.
+Brianna Li was a grand prize winner in the Rising Talents Festival International Competition after auditioning back in February in front of judge Marianne Lauffer.
+The judge noted that in her audition she achieved a perfect tempo, and she moved around the piano board effortlessly while maintaining pulse energy.

 Galina Gertsendon, Li’s music teacher, encouraged her to enter the competition, to showcase her pianistic talent.
 “From the age of three, I have been studying piano,” recalled Li.
 “It was just one day when the little me decided to play piano.”